-In this work, we propose an automated flow that starts with a CNF formula in the DIMACS format and detects all of its symmetries (not just pairwise swaps).
-In this flow, all symmetries are captured implicitly, with exponential compression.
-The CNF formula is then preprocessed adding symmetry-breaking clauses that do not affect satisfiability.
-A black-box SAT solver is applied to the preprocessed CNF instance to produce the final answer; any satisfying assignment to this instance is (or corresponds to) a satisfying assignment of the original instance, and if the preprocessed instance is unsatisfiable then so is the original instance.
+In this work, we propose a completely automated flow that:

+- · starts with a CNF formula in the DIMACS format, - detects all of its symmetries (not just pairwise swaps), - represents all symmetries implicitly and always with exponential compression, - preprocesses the CNF formula by adding symmetry-breaking clauses that do not affect satisfiability, and - applies a black-box SAT solver to the preprocessed CNF instance to produce the final answer; any satisfying assignment to this instance is (or corresponds to) a satisfying assignment of the original instance, and if the preprocessed instance is unsatisfiable then so is the original instance.

 Our construction of symmetry-breaking clauses is novel.
-It is more economical and provides better coverage than that in [9].
-Additionally, it directly applies to the compressed representation of all symmetries in the format produced by graph automorphism software [17, 18, 20, 22].
-Our empirical results show significant improvements on CNF instances arising in Design Automation applications as well as highly randomized provably-difficult Urquhart benchmarks [24].
-Two extensions are proposed to speed up symmetry detection.
-One is opportunistic symmetry detection, where only some symmetries are found.
-The other extension pursues domain-specific symmetries and leads to improvements of SAT formulations by adding domain-specific symmetry-breaking clauses.
-Thus generic symmetry detection is avoided by creating symmetry-less SAT instances that can be solved quickly.
+It is more economical and provides better coverage than that in [11].
+Additionally, it directly applies to the compressed representation of all symmetries in the exact format produced by modern software for the group automorphism problem [20, 21, 23, 25].
+Most importantly, our empirical results show significant improvements on CNF instances arising in Design Automation applications as well as highly randomized provably-difficult Urquhart benchmarks [27].

+Two extensions are developed to reduce the runtime of symmetry detection.
+One targets opportunistic symmetry detection, where only some symmetries are found (the main automated flow in no way relies on having all symmetries).
+The other extension attempts to point out domain-specific symmetries to users and suggest improvements of domain-specific SAT formulations by adding domain-specific symmetry-breaking clauses.
+The goal is to create symmetry-less SAT instances that can be solved much faster and entirely avoid generic symmetry detection.

-The remaining material is organized as follows.
-Symmetry detection is described in Section 2 and symmetry-breaking in Section 3.
-Section 4 discusses constructions of SAT benchmarks.
-Our empirical results are presented in Section 5 and further extensions in Section 6.
+The remaining part of the paper is organized as follows.
+The necessary algebraic background is covered in Section 2, Techniques for detecting symmetries are described in Section 3 and a simple example is given.
+Symmetry-breaking clauses are introduced in Section 4.
+Section 5 discusses constructions of SAT benchmarks and our empirical results.
+Further extensions are described in Section 6, and Section 7 concludes our work.

-2. FINDING SYMMETRIES
+2. ALGEBRAIC BACKGROUND

 In general, a symmetry of a discrete object is a permutation of its components that leaves the object unchanged.
 Every discrete object has at least one symmetry - the "do-nothing" permutation.
-It is easy to see that a composition of two symmetries is a symmetry, and that composition with the do-nothing permutation does not change a symmetry.
+It is easy to see that a composition of two symmetries is a symmetry, and that the composition with the do-nothing permutation never changes symmetries.
 The composition of symmetries is associative, and every symmetry has an inverse.
 Composition is often not commutative.
 Abstract algebraic structures defined axiomatically in terms of such a composition operation (multiplication) are commonly called groups.
-In this work we will only deal with groups of symmetries whose elements can be thought of as permutations.
-A permutation can be represented by cycles, e.g., (23)(567) represents a permutation on a set of at least 7 mark (elements).
+In this work we will only deal with groups of symmetries, whose elements can be thought of as permutations.
+A permutation can be represented by cycles, e.g., (23)(567) represents a permutation on a set of at least 7 elements (marks).
 This permutation swaps marks 2 and 3, it cycles marks 5, 6 and 7 in that order.
 All other marks, e.g., 1 and 4, are left unchanged.